 Many people use cocoa butter for cooking.
 You can add it to your desserts to give them a slight chocolaty taste.
 It also has a resistance to high temperatures, that’s why you can use it to cook your vegetables on a higher heat without being afraid to burn them.

 Apart from its nutritional benefits, cocoa butter is widely used in the cosmetic industry.
 It works as a perfect moisturizer and has the same effect as coconut oil.
 Antioxidants, that are found in cocoa butter, protect your skin from the sun damage and reduce inflammation (1).

 Cocoa butter is also an effective remedy for dry hair.
 Its fats nourish and rejuvenate damaged hair.
 It is also beneficial for the scalp, especially if it is irritated.
 All you should do is melt it, mix with a moisturizing oil (coconut oil would be perfect), and apply this concoction on your hair.
 The result will definitely blow you away.

 You can use it as a lip balm.
 The main advantage here is that this is an absolutely natural remedy, and you won’t damage your skin with various chemicals.
 But it is important to use pure cocoa butter, especially if you have sensitive skin.

-Yes, you can eat dark chocolate, but it is important to pore over the labels to make sure the manufacturer didn’t add any non-vegan ingredients.
+Yes, you can eat dark chocolate, but it is important to pore over the labels to make sure the manufacturer didn’t add any non-vegan ingredients like milk.
 Healthy dark chocolate ingredients are sugar, cocoa butter, liqueur, and vanilla.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!